TeeChenxing/Portfolio-Website/README.md

 npm install
 ```

-If you encounter dependecy errors, it is most likely due to the react modules being too new since some of
+If you encounter dependecy errors, it is most likely due to the react modules version being too new since some of
-the react modules require older dependecies.
+the modules require older dependecies.
 Try:

 ```bash
 npm install --legacy-peer-deps